junbetterway/spring-cloud-func-kafka-stream-binder-basic/README.md

-# Event Driven Architecture Using Spring Cloud Stream/Function - Kafka
+# Event Driven Architecture Using Spring Cloud Stream/Function - Apache Kafka
 __[Event-driven architecture](https://en.wikipedia.org/wiki/Event-driven_architecture)__ is a software architecture paradigm promoting the production, detection, consumption of, and reaction to events.
 It was created to help developers have a decoupled and responsive application.
 Because of this, it has been widely used in applications that have been broken down from monoliths to microservices.

 __[Spring Cloud Stream](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/#_quick_start)__ improves your productivity when working with Apache Kafka, RabbitMQ, Azure Event Hub, and more, providing three key abstractions to simplify your code.